Don't see an answer to your question here? Email us at: pdtscholarship@nacdl.org.

 After attending the program, you must provide a receipt showing payment of the registration fee, proof of attendance (signed CLE certificate, signed scholarship proof of attendance form, or completing the daily public defense scholarship sign in sheet) and complete an online public defense training evaluation.

-If you received a travel award, you must also provide hotel and/or transportation receipts showing the amount paid, dates, and location of travel as detailed in your award letter.
+If you received a travel award, you must also provide hotel and/or transportation receipts showing the amount paid, dates, and location of travel.
+Please visit our travel reimbursement page for additional details.

 - What expenses can be reimbursed?